Croatian Democratic Union: Transition to capitalism

 The HDZ also began to lead Croatia toward a political and economic transition from socialism to capitalism.
-Notably, HDZ governments implemented privatization in the country in a manner that critics consider sub-optimal, and at times possibly illegal, due to the selective nature of the privatizations (see Croatian privatization controversy).
+Notably, HDZ governments implemented aggressive privatization in the country in a manner considered sub-optimal, and at times illegal, due to the selective nature of the privatizations (see Croatian privatization controversy).
 According to the HDZ, this process proved a useful distraction from dealing with the baggage of post-World War II communist nationalizations.
 It was the HDZ in 1992 which enacted into law the right of corporations (the vast majority of which were under state ownership) the right to finally formally register themselves as the owners of nationalized property, thus completing their version of a process of quasi-nationalization started by the communist regime after WWII, in different targeted areas for their gain.
+Although it was proven that HDZ sold a large number of state companies to people close to their party for greatly reduced prices.
 Property returned included possessions nationalized from the Catholic Church or widely known individuals such as Gavrilović, the owner of a major meat-producing factory in Petrinja, south of Zagreb.